Unpaused on Amazon Prime Video Review: Simply Beautiful

 A perfect combination of humor and drama, Glitch is one of the best takes on the dystopian world.
 The stunning performances by the actors deserve a special mention.

 The film has little to do with the pandemic and due to the same reason, it falls short of relevance in the anthology.
-The short just pass by without giving us much.
+The short just passes by without giving us much to root for.

 While the above two shorts are set in the plush homes in Mumbai, Rat-a-tat is set in the city bungalows.
 Archana (Lillete Dubey) is a 65-year-old grumpy woman(the age really does not tally with how young and pretty she actually looked) who lives all by herself.
 Priyanka (Rinku Rajguru) is a young neighbor of hers who later seeks refuge in Archana’s home due to the invasion of a stubborn rat in her own apartment.
 The story goes ahead as the two bond over different topics, basically the “experience quota” provided their huge age difference.
 The film however ends up an average watch and is easily forgettable.
 The chemistry between the leading ladies is worth commenting though.